 - Two encounters for pupils during the ‘third key phase’ (year 12 or 13) that are optional for pupils to attend.

-CEIAG is managed by our PDE Curriculum Area Leader, Steph McCracken.
-She is responsible to a member of the Senior Leadership Team.
-The PDE Curriculum Area Leader liaises closely with a careers advisor and local providers.
+CEIAG is managed by our PDE Curriculum Area Leader, Steph McCracken (email@example.com), and our careers leader, Fasiha Ashiq (firstname.lastname@example.org).
+They link closely with a member of the Senior Leadership Team.
+We use an independent careers advisor to support student advice and guidance.
 The Careers Advisor provides career interviews with individual students, all Year 11 students receive an independent careers interview and then other interview slots can be arranged through a referral when there is a need.
 As well as this we have an internal programme of mentoring in which key staff mentor Year 11, 12 and 13 students; this programme supports students through preparation for exams but also in terms of career advice.
-We have access to external mentoring schemes such as Carmen Jeffrey from the TIS Team (Local Authority) who work with students who have an Early Health Assessment or require extra support.

 The CEIAG programme includes careers guidance activities and work-related learning and enterprise activities.
 All 330 students in Year 10 complete a two-week work experience as part of their curriculum offer.
-There are also other opportunities for work experience or volunteering through the Duke of Edinburgh Award scheme, student leadership activities with primary schools and the annual ‘Take Over Day’.
+There are also other opportunities for work experience or volunteering through the Duke of Edinburgh Award scheme, student leadership activities with primary schools.

 Jack Hunt School completes an annual Compass Audit tool in partnership with the Skills Service.
 In addition to this, Jack Hunt School seeks the support of external agencies to ensure provision is current and meeting the needs of our young people to meet our aspiration of having no young people who are NEET (Not in Education Employment or Training) at Post 16 and Post 18.
 We also meet with the Targeted Youth Support Service Team from the Local Authority who gives advice on our CEIAG offer to ensure we are achieving the Gatsby benchmarks.
 We attend Peterborough Data Sharing Group which meets to discuss careers provision and opportunities around Peterborough in order to ensure there is a reduction in NEETs.